Nsarob/Nsaai/_posts/2022-02-15-on the university of thoughts.md

 ---
-title:  "On the university of thoughts"
+title:  "on the university of thoughts"
-mathjax: true
 layout: post
-categories:
- -github
- -website
 ---